phulin/bean-hccs/README.md

 - Get +20% Mys XP buff at NEP (first encounter).
 - 9 free fights at NEP, plus 7 free kills (Chest X-Ray, Shattering Punch, Gingerbread Mob Hit).
 - Boost -combat and use all available free runs to find more sausage goblins at the Haiku Dungeon.
-- Set BoomBox to weapon damage and adventure using turns at NEP until our stats are high enough to cap (I don't need to do this, but you might).
+- Set BoomBox to weapon damage and adventure using turns at NEP until our stats are high enough to cap (I don't need to do this, but you might; 2 adventures are effectively free since you get a punching potion).
 - Use oil of expertise, boost muscle and HP.
 - TEST: Donate Blood (HP, 1 turn).
 - TEST: Feed The Children (But Not Too Much) (Muscle, 1 turn).